Greene County News Digest - Xenia Gazette

 Bridge closure

 BATH TOWNSHIP — The Medway Road bridge is closed for bridge repair until further notice.
-The closure will be between SR 235 in Greene County to Osborn Road in Clark County.
+The closure will be between State Route 235 in Greene County to Osborn Road in Clark County.
 The road will be open to local traffic only.

 Trebein Road lane construction